ebaauw/homebridge-hue/README.md

 </span>

 ## Homebridge plugin for Philips Hue and/or deCONZ
-Copyright © 2016-2020 Erik Baauw.
+Copyright © 2016-2021 Erik Baauw.
 All rights reserved.

-This [Homebridge](https://github.com/homebridge/homebridge) plugin exposes ZigBee devices (lights, plugs, sensors, switches, ...) connected to (1) a Philips [Hue](http://www2.meethue.com/) bridge or (2) a dresden elektronik [deCONZ](https://github.com/dresden-elektronik/deconz-rest-plugin) gateway to Apple's [HomeKit](http://www.apple.com/ios/home/).
-It provides the following features:

-- HomeKit support for **contact sensors**, including:
-  - Heiman door/window sensor (2),
-  - Samsung SmartThings multipurpose sensor (2),
-  - Xiaomi Aqara door/window sensor (2),
-  - Xiaomi Mi door/window sensor (2);
-- HomeKit support for **motion sensors**, including:
-  - Heiman motion sensor (2),
-  - IKEA Trådfri motion sensor (2),
-  - Philips hue motion sensor,
-  - Samsung SmartThings Arrival sensor (2),
-  - Samsung SmartThings multipurpose sensor (2),
-  - Xiaomi Aqara motion sensor (2),
-  - Xiaomi Mi motion sensor (2),
-  - Xiaomi Aqara Smart Motion Sensor / Vibration sensor (2);
-- HomeKit support for **ambient light sensors**, including:
-  - Philips hue motion sensor,
-  - Xiaomi Aqara motion sensor (2);
-- HomeKit support for **weather** and **temperature/humidity sensors**, including:
-  - Heiman temperature/humidity sensor (2),
-  - Philips hue motion sensor,
-  - Samsung SmartThings multipurpose sensor (2),
-  - Xiaomi Aqara weather sensor (2),
-  - Xiaomi Mi temperature/humidity sensor (2);
-- HomeKit support for **carbon-monoxide (CO) sensors**, including:
-  - Heiman carbon-monoxide sensor (2),
-- HomeKit support for **fire sensors**, including:
-  - Heiman combustable gas sensor (2),
-  - Heiman smoke sensor (2);
-- HomeKit support for **water sensors**, including:
-  - Heiman water sensor (2),
-  - Xiaomi Aqara leak sensor (2);
-- HomeKit support for **built-in sensors**:
-  - Daylight sensor,
-  - CLIP sensors: OpenClose, Presence, LightLevel, Temperature, Humidity, Pressure (2), CarbonMonoxide (2), Fire (2), Water (2)
-  - Writeable CLIP sensors: GenericFlag, GenericStatus,
-  - Multi-CLIP: Combine multiple CLIP sensors into one HomeKit accessory;
-- History support in the [Eve](https://www.evehome.com/en/eve-app) app for contact sensors (cf. Eve Door), motion sensors (cf. Eve Motion), weather, temperature/humidity, and temperature sensors (cf. Eve Weather and Eve Degree), including (multi-)CLIP versions of these;
-- HomeKit support for **wireless switches**, including the list below.
-Note that you need a home hub to use these switches in HomeKit, see [Prerequisites](#prerequisites):
-  - Busch-Jaeger Light Link control element (2),
-  - Busch-Jaeger Light Link wall-mounted transmitter (2),
-  - dresden elektronik scene switch (2),
-  - Gira Light Link wall transmitter (2),
-  - Gira/Jung Light Link hand transmitter (2),
-  - iCasa Pulse Keypad 2, 4S, and 8S (2),
-  - IKEA Symfonisk sound controller (2),
-  - IKEA Trådfri remote (2),
-  - IKEA Trådfri wireless dimmer (2),
-  - IKEA Trådfri on/off switch (2),
-  - IKEA Trådfri open/close remote (2),
-  - innr remote RC 110 (2),
-  - Jung Light Link wall transmitter (2),
-  - Lutron Aurora Friends-of-Hue dimmer switch,
-  - Philips hue bridge link button (1),
-  - Philips hue dimmer switch,
-  - Philips hue smart button,
-  - Philips hue tap,
-  - Friends of Hue switches,
-  - Samsung SmartThings Button,
-  - Sunricher remote controller and CCT remote (2),
-  - ubisys C4 and C4-R control unit (2),
-  - ubisys D1 and D1-R dimmer (2),
-  - ubisys S1, S2, S1-R, and S2-R switch (2),
-  - Xiaomi Aqara smart cube (2),
-  - Xiaomi Aqara smart wireless switch (2),
-  - Xiaomi Aqara vibration sensor (2),
-  - Xiaomi Mi smart cube (2),
-  - Xiaomi Mi wireless switch (2),
-  - Xiaomi wall switch (2);
-- HomeKit support for **lights**, **wired in-wall switches**, and **plugs**:
-  - Philips hue lights,
-  - ZigBee Light Link (ZLL) lights and plugs from other manufacturers,
-  - ZigBee 3.0 lights and plugs,
-  - ZigBee Home Automation (ZHA) lights and plugs (2),
-  - Heiman Siren (2),
-  - Multi-Light: Combine multiple lights into one HomeKit accessory;
-- HomeKit support for **power consumption** (2) as reported by smart plugs, or wired in-wall switches including:
-  - Heiman SmartPlug,
-  - innr SP 120 smart plug,
-  - Xiaomi Smart plug,
-  - Xiaomi Aqara wall switch;
-- HomeKit support for **thermostats**:
-  - Bitron Thermostat 902010/32 (2),
-  - Eurotronic Spirit Zigbee (2);
-- HomeKit support for **window covering** devices:
-  - IKEA FYRTUR and KADRILJ (2),
-  - ubisys J1 shutter control (2);
-  - Xiaomi Aqara curtain controller (2),
-- History support in the [Eve](https://www.evehome.com/en/eve-app) app for smart plug power consumption (cf. Eve Energy) and Thermostats (cf. Eve Thermo);
-- HomeKit support for Adaptive Lighting on all _Color temperature lights_ and _Extended color lights_;
-- HomeKit support for groups on a Hue bridge or deCONZ gateway, including recalling Hue bridge `GroupScene` scenes and deCONZ gateway scenes, and turning off streaming for Hue bridge `Entertainment` groups;
-- HomeKit support for enabling/disabling sensors, schedules, and rules on a Hue bridge or deCONZ gateway;
-- Monitoring Hue bridge and deCONZ gateway resources (sensors, lights, groups, schedules, and rules) from HomeKit, without the need to refresh the HomeKit app.
-To achieve this, Homebridge Hue polls the bridge / gateway to detect state changes.
-In addition, it subscribes to the push notifications provided by the deCONZ gateway;
-- Automatic discovery of Hue bridges and deCONZ gateways; support for multiple bridges / gateways; support for both v2 (square) and v1 (round) Hue bridge; works in combination with the native HomeKit functionality of the v2 Hue bridge;
-- Includes the command line utilities `dc_eventlog` and `ph`.

-1) Hue bridge only
-2) deCONZ only

-Please see the [WiKi](https://github.com/ebaauw/homebridge-hue/wiki) for a detailed description of Homebridge Hue.
+### Introduction

+This [Homebridge](https://github.com/homebridge/homebridge) plugin exposes to Apple's [HomeKit](http://www.apple.com/ios/home/) ZigBee devices (lights, plugs, sensors, switches, ...) connected to a Philips [Hue](http://www2.meethue.com/) bridge or a dresden elektronik [deCONZ](https://github.com/dresden-elektronik/deconz-rest-plugin) gateway.

+See the [Wiki](https://github.com/ebaauw/homebridge-hue/wiki/Features) for a list of Homebridge Hue features and supported devices, including a comparison of the features of:
+- The native HomeKit function of the gen-2 (square) Hue bridge; of
+- Homebridge Hue in combination with a Hue bridge; and of
+- Homebridge Hue in combination with deCONZ.

+Homebridge Hue does automatic discovery of Hue bridges and deCONZ gateways.
+It supports multiple bridges / gateways from one installation.
+It supports both the v2 (square) and v1 (round) Hue bridge.
+It works in combination with the native HomeKit functionality of the v2 Hue bridge.

+Please see the [Wiki](https://github.com/ebaauw/homebridge-hue/wiki) for a detailed description of Homebridge Hue.

 ### Prerequisites
 You need a Philips Hue bridge or deCONZ gateway to connect Homebridge Hue to your ZigBee lights, switches, and sensors.
-I recommend using the latest Hue bridge firmware, with API v1.38.0 (v2 bridge) or v1.16.0 (v1 bridge) or higher, and the latest deCONZ beta, v2.05.79 or higher.
+I recommend using the latest Hue bridge firmware, with API v1.41.0 (v2 bridge) or v1.16.0 (v1 bridge) or higher, and the latest deCONZ beta, v2.9.0 or higher.

 You need a server to run Homebridge.
 This can be anything running [Node.js](https://nodejs.org): from a Raspberry Pi, a NAS system, or an always-on PC running Linux, macOS, or Windows.
 See the [Homebridge Wiki](https://github.com/homebridge/homebridge/wiki) for details.
 I run deCONZ and Homebridge Hue together on a Raspberry Pi 3B+, with a [RaspBee](https://phoscon.de/en/raspbee) add-on board.
-I recommend using wired Ethernet to connect the server running Homebridge, the Hue bridge, and the AppleTV or HomePod acting as home hub.
+I recommend using wired Ethernet to connect the server running Homebridge, the Hue bridge, and the AppleTV acting as home hub.

 To interact with HomeKit, you need Siri or a HomeKit app on an iPhone, Apple Watch, iPad, iPod Touch, or Apple TV (4th generation or later).
 I recommend to use the latest released versions of iOS, watchOS, and tvOS.
 Please note that Siri and even Apple's [Home](https://support.apple.com/en-us/HT204893) app still provide only limited HomeKit support.
-To use the full features of Homebridg Hue, you might want to check out some other HomeKit apps, like the [Eve](https://www.evehome.com/en/eve-app) app (free) or Matthias Hochgatterer's [Home+](https://hochgatterer.me/home/) app (paid).
+To use the full features of Homebridge Hue, you might want to check out some other HomeKit apps, like the [Eve](https://www.evehome.com/en/eve-app) app (free) or Matthias Hochgatterer's [Home+](https://hochgatterer.me/home/) app (paid).

 As HomeKit uses Bonjour to discover Homebridge, the server running Homebridge must be on the same subnet as your iDevices running HomeKit.
-For remote access and for HomeKit automations, you need to setup an Apple TV (4th generation or later), HomePod, or iPad as [home hub](https://support.apple.com/en-us/HT207057).
+For remote access and for HomeKit automations (incl. support for wireless switches), you need to setup an Apple TV (4th generation or later), HomePod, or iPad as [home hub](https://support.apple.com/en-us/HT207057).

 ### Command-Line Tools
 Homebridge Hue includes the following command-line tools: